tlagaly/lawnsync-app/memory-bank/activeContext.md

 [2025-05-09 15:57:00] - Implemented Tasks and Projects section with enhanced functionality.
 Created a tabbed interface for Daily/Weekly Tasks, Seasonal Projects, and Custom Projects.
 Migrated the TaskScheduler component from the maintain section to the Daily/Weekly Tasks tab.
 Integrated SeasonalTasks component into the Seasonal Projects tab.
 Developed ProjectCard component for displaying project details with progress tracking.
 Created NewProjectForm component for adding custom lawn projects.
 Implemented responsive design with mobile-first approach.
 Added unit tests for all new components.
 This implementation consolidates task management features into a cohesive interface that aligns with the jobs-to-be-done approach.

 [2025-05-09 16:37:28] - Updated app navigation and notification UI by moving main navigation links to Header component for desktop view while keeping bottom navigation bar only for tablet and mobile views.
 Implemented slide-in notification drawer from header icon instead of dropdown.
 Removed duplicate notification button from HomeContainer content section.
 This change improves UI consistency and reduces redundancy while enhancing the user experience on different screen sizes.

+[2025-05-09 17:00:00] - Refactored memory bank documentation to accurately reflect completed work and current navigation structure.
+Updated productContext.md with documentation of the navigation evolution from feature-centric to jobs-to-be-done to the current 5-section user-centric approach.
+Updated activeContext.md to mark completed items and resolved questions.
+This refactoring ensures the memory bank accurately captures project history while documenting the current trajectory.